WELCOME TO STRIVE

 WELCOME TO STRIVE 2.0

-In its fifth year, the realm is now furthered by Raemana Rashna Panda, a sports enthusiast and social responsibility aspirant.
+As Raisah pursued offshore higher studies, in its fifth year (2023) the realm was furthered by her younger sister Raemana Rashna Panda, a sports enthusiast and social responsibility aspirant.
 An avid soccer player herself who has captained her school’s U-17 football team, played at the Delhi state championship level and a member of a football club.
+Raemana is known for her adroitness, conscientious planning, and soft qualities.
+She aspired to spearhead the humble beginning of her elder sister and do things differently at STRIVE 2.0.

 X